langjam/jam0003/xala/README.md

 As with other assembly languages, Xala has registers, of which there are 7.
 Those are:

 * `%X`, floating point value of the X coordinate.
 The value range is between 0 and 1 inclusively.
 * `%Y`, floating point value of the Y coordinate.
 The value range is between 0 and 1 inclusively.
+0 is at the bottom of screen rather than the top.
 * `%RET`, a return value.
 It is not implemented yet.
 But may be implemented in a future version.
 * `%OUT` is the floating point value of the opacity of the colour on the screen.
 Since Xala only works in monochrome, this is achieved with dithering.
 The value range is between 0 and 1, with 1 being completely light and 0 being completely dark.
 Using the default colours, this would mean that 1 is completely white and 0 completely blue, with values in between being a mix of both colours.
 * `%TIME` is the number of seconds program has been running for.